 Required Registrations

-All organizations, whether based in the United States or in another country, must have a Unique Entity Identifier (UEI) and an active registration with the SAM.gov.
+All organizations, whether based in the United States or in another country, must have a Unique Entity Identifier (UEI) and an active registration with SAM.gov.
 A UEI is one of the data elements mandated by Public Law 109-282, the Federal Funding Accountability and Transparency Act (FFATA), for all Federal awards.
 An applicant must maintain an active registration while it has a proposal under review by the Department and must continue to keep the registration active for the entire duration of the period of performance of any Federal award that results from the NOFO.

-The 2 CFR 200 requires that subrecipients obtain a UEI.
-Please note the UEI for subrecipients is not required at the time of application but will be required before an award is processed and/or directed to a subrecipient.
+The 2 CFR 200 requires that sub-recipients obtain a UEI.
+Please note the UEI for sub-recipients is not required at the time of application but will be required before an award is processed and/or directed to a sub-recipient.

-Note: The process of obtaining or renewing a SAM.gov registration may take anywhere from 4-8 weeks.
-Please begin your registration as early as possible.
+Note: The process of obtaining or renewing a SAM.gov registration may take anywhere from four to eight weeks.
+Please begin the registration process as early as possible.

 Organizations based in the United States or that pay employees within the United States will need an Employer Identification Number (EIN) from the Internal Revenue Service (IRS) and a UEI prior to registering in SAM.gov.